lmason98/tictactoe/README.md

 ## Setup

 ### Prerequisites
+1. Run on ubuntu or other linux distro
-1. Have python3.8+ installed
+2. Have python3.8+ installed
-2. Have node 20 installed
+3. Have node 20 installed

 ### Backend:
-Zip file contains a .env file with credentials for a test AWS RDS database
+The zipped project contains a .env file with credentials for a test AWS RDS database
 1. Navigate to backend directory
 2. Create virtualenv `python3.8 -m venv .ttt_env/`
 3. Source virtualenv `source .ttt_env/bin/activate`